 Gritty and unforgiving, yet also movingly thoughtful, Logan is the dark X-Men movie fans have waited too long for.

-Because of that, I walked into the cinema without much enthusiasm.
-And oh gosh, was I blown away.
-This is one of those movies you know within five minutes of viewing that you are going to love for a long, long time.
-Everything just feels right.
-From the lighting, to the camera direction, to the story flow, and especially the unflinching violence.
-Central to everything is also Jackman and Stewart delivering their finest X-Men performances.
-Deliveries stripped of any political correctness or screen glamour, and focused purely on the grim reality the story insists you must know.
-This is the Wolverine and Professor X at their worst.
-Correspondingly, this is also them at their most human and most moving.
-Certainly, at their most beautiful too.
+Because of that, I walked into the cinema with little enthusiasm.
+Oh gosh, was I then blown away!
+This is one of those movies you know you are going to love for a long, long time within five minutes of viewing.
+Everything just feels right, from the lighting, to the camera direction, to the story flow, and especially the unapologetic violence.

 At the heart of everything is also, of course, Jackman and Stewart delivering their finest X-Men performances ever.
 Performances stripped of any political correctness or screen glamour, and focused purely on the grim realities the story insists that you know.

 Very simply, this is Wolverine and Professor X at their worst.
 Correspondingly, this is them at their most human and powerful too.
 To me, they also felt to be at their most beautiful.

 Without a doubt, Logan is the finest X-Men movie to date.
 This is The Dark Knight Rises equivalent for Marvel.
 In my opinion, there is no better swansong for Hugh Jackman’s, and possibly Patrick Stewart’s, X-Men journeys.